 Our American Politics faculty’s research interests include political institutions, political behavior and communication, campaigns and elections, legislative behavior, and judicial politics.
 Their work has been published in the discipline’s leading journals and book presses and has been supported by prestigious funding agencies, including the National Science Foundation and Fulbright.
 The American Politics faculty routinely serve as invited commentators on state and national election coverage shows, and their scholarship has been cited in leading media outlets.

-Read about our faculty’s recent research, articles written and quotes in leading media outlets on Facebook, Twitter and LinkedIn.
+Read about our faculty’s recent research, articles written and quotes in leading media outlets on our news page, Facebook, Twitter and LinkedIn.

 Political behavior, public opinion, political communication, experimental methods, U.S. energy policy and climate change.